Restobit/Speaker-Portal/README.md

 ## Install

 Run your favourite Web server and create a direcetory in your web folder which name must be need `speakerportal` because i'm hard coded the project url.
-(I will fix is soon)
+(I will fix it soon)

 ## Database